james-freitas/skel-spring3-hibernate4-dbcp-insecure/README.md

 ### Spring 3 insecure web application with Hibernate and DBCP

+- Create the mysql database sphidb in the port 3306

 ##### Using Eclipse Maven Plugin to run the project for the first time

 1. Select the project